Graduate Coordinator

 1. Fulfill University requirements for classified status.

-2. Complete prerequisite courses with 3.0 GPA or higher.
+2. Complete prerequisite courses with a 3.0 GPA or higher.

-3. Submit a tentative program of graduate study approved by the ECE graduate coordinator.
+3. Submit a tentative program of study to the ECE graduate coordinator.

-4. Minimum grade in any course taken must be "C" or better while maintaining an overall GPA of 3.0 or higher
+4. Maintain a grade of “C” or better, while maintaining a GPA of 3.0 or higher in any course taken.

 For the Degree: